Frvetz/FS22_RealisticDamageSystem/README.md

 With this script you will make the maintenance of your vehicle a lot more complex and actually have to think about when you want to repair damages of your vehicle.
 Damages occur on every vehicle over time.
 Some of them you will be notified of in the help window, some you will have to find through a one-hour inspection.
 To start an inspection or repair the damages, you need to buy a pallet in the shop, drive close to it and then call up the maintenance menu.
 In this menu you can select how many damages you want to repair.
-You will also be shown how much a repair would cost with the current selection and how long it would take.
+In addition, you will receive a detailed cost overview and a time estimate for the expected duration of the repair based on your current selection.

 Once a maintenance or inspection has been started, it will only be carried out during the working hours from 7:00 - 21:00 o'clock.
 However, if it falls within a time window when no work is being carried out, it will be paused until the morning.